Linear cut optimization

 Linear optimizer

-Enter stock length, cuts, quantities, and kerf—get a plan that nests cuts across pieces of stock.
+Enter stock length, cuts, quantities, and kerf to get a plan that nests cuts across pieces of stock.

 • Set stock length (e.g. 2400 mm, 8 ft)